miketang84/lglib/doc/intro.md

 Dict: map API, its sorted version should be also developed
 Set: set API, its sorted version should be also constructed
 T: config a prototype for given lua instance/object ??????

+setProto()
+config a prototype for a given object/instance

 typename()
 returning type name of data structures, like List, Dict, Table, Set, etc